williamszk/python-hands-on/README.md

 # titanic
-This repo have some tests and exercises using the titanic dataset from Kaggle.
+This repo have some tests and exercises inspired by Aurelien Geron's hands-on machine learning